BerkeleyLearnVerify/Scenic/docs/compiler.rst

 Tutorial: Adding New Syntax
 ---------------------------

-In order to add new syntax, you want to follow the following steps:
+In order to add new syntax, you'll want to do the following:

 1. add AST nodes to ``ast.py``
 2. add grammar to ``scenic.gram``